esibun/hitbox-irc-proxy/README.md

 IRC proxy for Hitbox.tv

 ## Info
-This is the rewrite branch for hitbox-irc-proxy.
-Currently, the code isn't ready, however you can check out progress by running `python hitbox_irc_socket.py`.
-This will connect to my Hitbox channel as an anonymous user.
-Most of the API commands are currently unimplemented, and the IRC layer is completely unimplemented.
+This is the rewrite for hitbox-irc-proxy.
+Currently, only the basics are up and running, however implementing the rest of the commands should be relatively easy thanks to the way the code is written now.
+Most of the API commands are currently unimplemented, however the basics work (joining, sending messages).

 ## Requirements
 Python must be ≥ 3.4 (3.3 may also work if you install asyncio)